songsqian/ErieMC2023/README.md

 # ErieMC2023
-This repository includes R code and data for the Lake Erie algal bloom toxicity forecasting project.
+This repository includes (1) supporting information to the paper submitted to *Journal of Environmental Management* and (2) R code and Lake Erie algal bloom toxicity forecasting project data.
 There are five Rmd files.
 To replicate the result, these files should be run in sequence.
 Some time-consuming tasks were commented out.
-The graphical device `tikz` is used to produce figures for a manuscript written in $\LaTeX$.
+The graphical device `tikz` produces figures for the manuscript submitted to *Journal of Environmental Management* in $\LaTeX$.